chainguard-dev/edu/content/chainguard/chainguard-images/reference/keycloak/_index.md

-To launch a production instance of Keycloak, refer to the examples in the [following documentation](https://github.com/keycloak/keycloak/blob/main/docs/guides/server/containers.adoc), as this is dependent on environment-specific settings and customizatons.
+To launch a production instance of Keycloak, refer to the examples in the [following documentation](https://github.com/keycloak/keycloak/blob/main/docs/guides/server/containers.adoc), as this is dependent on environment-specific settings and customizations.

 ### Helm